Why do I need to monitor my sleep?

 The problem, however, is a sleep study in a lab is not a holistic approach.
 It only gives information on a particular day and does not provide long-term information on a person’s sleep patterns.
 For example, a person might sleep differently in the lab than at home.
 The person could be restless and not feel comfortable with the monitoring equipment.
 That can lead to bad data.

 That is in contrast with a home monitoring system that can provide long-term information about a person’s sleeping habits in a normal environment.
-The Plex® Sleep Scanner is a way to collect sleep information at home.
+The Plex® Sleep Scanner will be the way to collect sleep information at home.
 Designed by a practicing physician, the equipment collects information on breathing, heart rate, and blood oxygen levels.
 It focuses on a person’s overall sleep activity rather than the particular steps involved in sleeping.

 Besides being convenient, a home sleep study is less expensive than a clinical study and collects data for long periods of time.
 That way if a person’s health changes or daily schedule changes, the Plex® Sleep Scanner can continue to collect vital information.